NkVaishnav/Vaishnav_Physical_design_P2/README.md

 <details>
 <summary>Day 3</summary>
 On Day 3, the focus lies in examining dclock abnd input constraints stored in a CSV file and producing an SDC file.
 The process involves utilizing matrix search algorithms and a specialized algorithm to differentate between bus and bit inputs.
 The constraints from the CSV file are processed for clocks, resulting in SDC commands saved in the '.sdc' file (clock name : dco_clk_tcl).
-Refer to the code : 'tcl.tcl'
+Refer to the code : 'tclbox.tcl'

 ```
 # Conversion of constraints csv file to SDC